hthreads/hthreads.github.io/classes/embedded-systems/labs/lab4/index.md

 1. How to set the control register to configure the timer to be in the generate mode, count down, automatically reload, and disable the generation of an external interrupt.
 2. How to set the control register to transfer the value from the load register into the timer and then start the timer.
-3. How to poll the status register to identify when the counter transitions to 0 (i.e. 3..2..1..0...reload new count from load register).
+3. How to poll the status register to identify when the counter transitions to 0 (i.e. 3..2..1..0... reload new count from load register).
 You will have to poll (read) a specific bit in the control and status register (TCSRx).
 Once the transition is identified, clear the same bit by writing back a 1.

 ## Project Assignment